AI-Jam kicks off next week

-“We created [an] AI-Jam course in Canvas with learning resources that range from Introduction to AI, to Machine Learning, to Future of AI,” Director of Analytics Helen Heinrich said.
+“We created [an] AI-Jam course in Canvas with learning resources that range from Introduction to AI, to Machine Learning, to Future of AI,” Sr. Director of Academic Technology Deone Zell said.
 “In addition, students will have access to an array of AI tools made available to them by CSUN.”

-Amazon, Google, IMB, Microsoft and Oracle are some of the companies that offer AI tools.
+Amazon, Google, IBM, Microsoft and Oracle are the major vendors offering AI tools at the Kickoff Event.

 AI is very much a facet of our everyday lives, even if we aren’t aware of it.
 The image that usually comes to mind when thinking of AI is the cliche depicted in science-fiction films, television and video games – a humanoid android or computer system that acts independently and is frighteningly intelligent.